vrcamillo/Sparkles/README.md

 ## License

 This project is released under the MIT license.
-See LICENCE for more information.
+See LICENSE for more information.